readyapi/cligenius/docs/tutorial/using-click.md

 </div>

-### Including a **Types** app in a Click app
+### Including a **Cligenius** app in a Click app

-The same way, you can do the contrary and include a **Types** sub app in a bigger Click app:
+The same way, you can do the contrary and include a **Cligenius** sub app in a bigger Click app:

 ```Python hl_lines="31  33  36"
 {!../docs_src/using_click/tutorial004.py!}
 ```

-Notice that we don't have to add a callback or more commands, we can just create a **Types** app that generates a single Click `Command`, as we don't need to include anything under the Types app.
+Notice that we don't have to add a callback or more commands, we can just create a **Cligenius** app that generates a single Click `Command`, as we don't need to include anything under the Cligenius app.

-Then we generate a Click object from our `types.Types` app (`types_click_object`), and then we use **the Click `cli` to include** our Click object from our Types app.
+Then we generate a Click object from our `cligenius.Cligenius` app (`cligenius_click_object`), and then we use **the Click `cli` to include** our Click object from our Cligenius app.

-In this case, the original Click app includes the **Types** app.
+In this case, the original Click app includes the **Cligenius** app.

-And then we call the *original Click* app, not the Types app.
+And then we call the *original Click* app, not the Cligenius app.

 Check it: